History of SpaceX: Setbacks

 On September 1, 2016, a Falcon 9 Full Thrust launch vehicle exploded during a propellant fill operation for a standard pre-launch static fire test at Cape Canaveral Launch Complex 40.
 There were no reported injuries, as the area was cleared for the test.
 However the payload, the Spacecom AMOS-6 communications satellite valued at $200 million, was destroyed.
 Spacecom claims its contract, since the launch failed, allows it to choose to receive $50 million or a future flight at no cost.
-Musk described the event as the "most difficult and complex failure" ever in SpaceX's 14-year history; SpaceX reviewed nearly 3,000 channels of telemetry and video data covering a period of 35–55 milliseconds for the postmortem.
+Musk described the event as the "most difficult and complex failure" in SpaceX's 14-year history; SpaceX reviewed nearly 3,000 channels of telemetry and video data covering a period of 35–55 milliseconds for the postmortem.
 In late September, SpaceX stated that interim results suggested that a major breach of the cryogenic helium system of the second stage rocket had occurred.
-In November 2016, Musk reported the explosion was caused by the liquid oxygen used as the oxidizer turning so cold that it became a solid, and it may have breached the helium pressure vessels which are immersed in the liquid oxygen.
+In November 2016, Musk reported the explosion was caused by the liquid oxygen used as the oxidizer turning so cold that it became a solid, and it may have breached the helium pressure vessels which are immersed in liquid oxygen.
 The vessels are overwrapped with a carbon composite material.
 The solid oxygen, under pressure, could have ignited with the carbon material causing the explosion.
-SpaceX concluded its investigation on 2 January 2017 then successfully restarted its business of launching rockets in January 2017.
+SpaceX concluded its investigation on January 2, 2017, then restarted its business of launching rockets in January 2017.

+On April 20, 2023, the SpaceX Starship orbital test flight ended in failure, and the rocket's flight termination system was activated four minutes into the flight.